helospark/telnet-snake/README.md

  - Too many exception (if a user found a way to get exceptions from this application, that's a problem, so we ban them)

 Also append the content of jail.conf at the end of you fail2ban's jail.conf.

+## Limitation

+Telnet was not designed to play games on it, therefore the telnet client itself imposes some limitations.
+I observed the followings:

+ - Linux telnet client buffers input, which means enter has to be pressed to input the new direction of the snake.
+But it also buffers the output so the game is stable.
+ - Windows telnet on the other hand does not buffer, so you can press direction changing keys just like a real game, but it does not buffer output causing it to be flickery (as the lines jump up and down).
+Usually becomes less of an issue, after a couple of seconds.